Schedule Examples

 Create an Escalation Policy

-Create an escalation policy with the primary schedule at level one, and the secondary schedule at level two.
-For more information about creating and configuring escalation policies, please see Create an Escalation Policy.
+Create an escalation policy with the primary schedule at level one and the secondary schedule at level two.
+For more information about creating and configuring escalation policies, read Create an Escalation Policy.

-This setup is similar to the previous example, but with just two users and the following conditions:
+This setup is similar to Example 6, but with two users and the following conditions:

 • When User 1 is the primary on-call, User 2 is the secondary on-call.